This magazine takes you directly into the future!

 Traditional BI

 Analytics and business intelligence have been around for quite some time now.
-In 1958, Hans Peter Luhn, IBM researcher, published a white paper “A Business Intelligence System.” in the paper, he posited that because “information is now being generated and utilized at an ever-increasing rate because of the accelerated pace and scope of human activities.”
+In 1958, Hans Peter Luhn, an IBM researcher, published a white paper “A Business Intelligence System.” in the paper, he posited that “information is now being generated and utilized at an ever-increasing rate because of the accelerated pace and scope of human activities.

 According to him, to process this we will require new technological tools as organizations will need all that information for making better organizational decisions.

-Traditional BI was the first iteration of general-usage tools which focused on connecting to single databases and generating reports.
+Traditional BI was the first iteration of general-usage tools that focused on connecting to single databases and generating reports.

 Analysis was unsophisticated and under a small class of dedicated analysts.
 But there was immense potential for improvement.
 This improvement came in the form of the next gen-analytics and self-servicing tools.